Vansh1379/Php-freelencing/README.md

 - All functionality preserved
 - File extensions changed from .html to .php
 - Internal links updated to use .php extensions
-- Admin panel (admin.html) left unchanged as requested
+- Admin panel converted from admin.html to admin.php with PHP integration

 ### Testing Checklist